2021-22 Summer Studentships

 How to apply.

 To apply for the summer studentship, send your CV, portfolio and a statement about why you want this opportunity, which summer studentship(s) you are interested in (this can be more than one) and why you would be suitable for this role to goodhealthdesign@aut.ac.nz.
-Please also indicate if your preference is for a full or or half summer studentship (see * below).
-Applicants may be contacted for more information or for a short interview to get to know you better.
-Applications close Monday 10 October 2022.
+Applicants may be contacted for more information or for a short interview to get to know you better (if we haven't met you before).
+Apply as soon as you can, we will close applications once we have filled in spots.
+Summer studentships are 10-weeks full time (37.5 hours per week), completed over the summer break from November 2023 to February 2024 (with a 2-week closedown period over Christmas from late December 2023 — early January 2024 (TBC)).
+You will be paid a stipend (tax-free) of $7,500.

 Supervision Team.